 Eventually, jewellery began to represent human engagement and relationships.
 To demonstrate whom they were owned to, captives were forced to wear bangles.
 Wedding bands represented the connection two individuals felt for each other.
 Emeralds were once only permitted to be worn by the wealthy and high-ranking religious leaders in Europe.
 It was regarded as a symbol of prosperity and strength Silver Jewellery.

 Ordinary people who wanted to be like them would accessorize their celebratory outfits with fewer costume clothes to draw attention and sparkle.
 Even now, sure, Black Africans wear massive lip plugs that deform the wearer’s mouth.
-It makes the males more terrifying in combat and makes the ladies so unattractive that other clans will not want to capture them with Silver Jewellery.
+Jewelry manufacturer, It makes the males more terrifying in combat and makes the ladies so unattractive that other clans will not want to capture them with Silver Jewellery.

 We could see how jewellery changed over the decades and is now found in jewellery stores by tracing the path or development of jewellery from Africa’s prehistoric kingdoms to the Mediterranean, then Europe, and eventually the United States Silver Jewellery.